History of Molde: Molde since 1742

 Molde continued to grow throughout the 18th and 19th Centuries, becoming a center for Norwegian textile and garment industry, as well as the administrative center for the region.
 At this point, tourism had become a major industry.
 This rapid development was interrupted when one third of the city, mostly its famous wooden buildings and rose gardens, was destroyed in a fire on 21 January 1916.
 However, Molde recovered quickly, and continued to grow in the economically difficult interbellum period.

 A second fire, or series of fires, struck from the German air-raids in April and May 1940, and destroyed about two thirds of the city.
 German vanguards were trying to cut off and capture the king, cabinet, parliament, and national gold reserves, evacuated from Oslo following the attack on Norway on 9 April 1940.
 Arriving safely in Molde, the city was de facto capital of Norway from 22 April to 29 April, when the advancing German forces, combined with a failed British counter-attack, forced the Norwegian commander-in-chief, General Otto Ruge, to abandon Southern Norway and continue the fight from Tromsø.
 Under dramatic circumstances due to continuous German bombing, the King, Crown Prince, and government were evacuated on the British cruiser HMS Glasgow, and brought to safety.

 During their time in Molde, King Haakon VII and Crown Prince Olav hid under the Royal Birch at Glomstua during a German bombing of the city.
 A famous photograph taken during this event was widely reprinted, and became a symbol of Norwegian patriotism and resistance against Nazi Germany.
 Close to the Royal Birch is the international Grove of Peace (see Bjørnson Festival).

 Molde today

 Since World War II, Molde has experienced a tremendous growth.
 As the modernization of the Norwegian society accelerated in the post-reconstruction years, Molde became a center for not only administrative and public services, but also academic resources and industrial output.
-After a consolidation of the city and the neighboring municipality of Bolsøy and parts of the municipalities of Veøy and Nord-Aukra in 1964, Molde became a large, modern city, encompassing most branches of employment, from farming and fisheries, through industrial production, to banking, tourism, commerce, health care and civil administration.
+After a consolidation of the city and the neighboring Bolsøy Municipality and parts of Veøy Municipality and Nord-Aukra Municipality in 1964, Molde became a large, modern city, encompassing most branches of employment, from farming and fisheries, through industrial production, to banking, tourism, commerce, health care and civil administration.

 The fjord with its islands and skerries and the mountains encircling the town, will continue to be the frame and the arena of the town's development in the years ahead.

 The national poet Bjørnstjerne Bjørnson, expresses this sentiment in his poem Til Romsdalen: